Last updated on November 13th, 2024 at 01:52 am

 Introduction

 Mapping plays a crucial role in understanding and representing our physical environment.
-It involves the creation of maps that provide a visual representation of geographical features, landforms, and other spatial information.
-Traditionally, mapping was conducted using ground-based methods, often time-consuming, expensive, and limited coverage.
+It involves creating maps that provide a visual representation of geographical features, landforms, and other spatial information.
+Traditionally, mapping was conducted using ground-based methods, which were often time-consuming, expensive, and limited in coverage.
 However, with the advent of drone technology, mapping processes have been transformed, offering new possibilities and advantages.

 Importance of mapping